kaushikgopal/octopress-kaush-blog/_posts/2017-06-21-rxjava-1-rxjava-2-disposing-subscriptions.markdown

     Publisher.subscribe(Subscriber) => Subscription

 The use of => vs = was intentional.
-If you look at the [source code for `Publisher`'s subscribe method](https://github.com/reactive-streams/reactive-streams-jvm/blob/v1.0.0/api/src/main/java/org/reactivestreams/Publisher.java#L28) again, you'll notice a return type of `void` viz. it doesn't return a Subscription for you to tack on to a CompositeSubscription (which you can then conveniently dispose off onStop/onDestroy).
+If you look at the [source code for `Publisher`'s subscribe method](https://github.com/reactive-streams/reactive-streams-jvm/blob/v1.0.0/api/src/main/java/org/reactivestreams/Publisher.java#L28) again, you'll notice a return type of `void` viz. it doesn't return a Subscription for you to tack on to a CompositeSubscription (which you can then conveniently dispose of onStop/onDestroy).

     interface Publisher<T> {
         // return type void (not Subscription like before)